astronomer/docs/learn/airflow-snowflake.md

 :::

-## Step 4: Add a complex Snowflake DAG
+## Step 4: Write a Snowflake DAG

 1. Create a new file in your `dags` directory called `complex_snowflake_example.py`.

-2. Copy and paste the code below into the new DAG file:
+2. Copy and paste the code below into the file:

     ```python
     from airflow import DAG